batuhanugur/Physical_Computing_M/readme.md

-# THis is my nice heading!
+# This is my nice heading!

++by Batu
 +now i have changed it

 + item 2